codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a rabbit with a water hose?
-Hare spray.
+Remember, the best angle to approach a problem from is the "try" angle.

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+Which data structure does FILO apply to?
- 1. Control Line Interface
+ 1. Stack
- 2. Common Language Interface
+ 2. Tree
- 3. Command Line Interface
+ 3. Heap
- 4. Common Language Input
+ 4. Queue

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  Stack
 </details>